Cats Crossword Puzzles

 5. Lifespan: With proper care, domesticated cats can live between 12 and 15 years on average, though some cats live into their twenties.
 Factors influencing lifespan include genetics, diet, and overall health care.

-Global Diversity of Domesticated Cats
+Global Diversity of DOMESTICATED CATS

 The domestic cat is one species with a multitude of breeds, each with unique characteristics.
 These breeds have been developed through selective breeding, resulting in a wide variety of appearances and temperaments.
 Here are some notable cat breeds from different parts of the world: